Klubbers0/MechaCar_Statistical_Analysis/README.md

 The focus of our test would be to evaluate MechaCar's city and highway fuel efficiency in comparison to various competitors' vehicles.

  *What is the null hypothesis or alternative hypothesis?*

 H0 (Null Hypothesis): Mechacar prototypes' city and highway fuel efficiency is similar to the competitor's vehicle in the same class.

 Ha (Alternative Hypothesis) : MechaCar prototypes' average city and highway fuel efficiency is statistically above or below the competitor's vehicles.

-What statistical test would you use to test the hypothesis?
-And why?
+*What statistical test would you use to test the hypothesis?
+And why?*

+The statistical test to test our hypothesis would be the two-sample t-test method.
+This t-test is widely used to test whether the unknown population means of two groups are equal or not.

-What data is needed to run the statistical test?* *
+*What data is needed to run the statistical test?*

+Fuel efficiency data from 25 to 40 individual cars would be a suitable choice to create a sample size of data for each car in the class type.